 The 25 Greatest Books of All Time Series: #25 The Grapes of Wrath

-At #25 on his list is The Grapes of Wrath (1939) by John Steinbeck.
+On Jacke's list at #25 is The Grapes of Wrath (1939) by John Steinbeck.
 Steinbeck's portrayal of the Joad family during the Great Depression is among America's finest literary narratives.
-The novel won the National Book Award and the Pulitzer.
-It also led to Steinbeck's receiving the Nobel Prize in Literature (1962).
+In Episode 719, Jacke makes the case for the novel's inclusion on his 25 Greatest Books of All Time (GBOAT) list.

 Among Steinbeck's lesser known works is Sweet Thursday (1954), which is a sequel to his well-known Cannery Row (1945) and a personal favorite.
-Sweet Thursday expands on the world inhabited by the characters of Cannery Row, but it offsets some of the darker elements by including a bit of whimsy, marked by the non-narratively important Hooptedoodle chapters.
-In Hooptedoodle (2) Steinbeck writes, "When things get really bad there are some who seek out others who have it worse, for consolation.
-It is hard to see how this works but it seems to."
+Sweet Thursday expands on the world inhabited by the characters of Cannery Row, but it offsets some of the darker elements by including a couple short chapters, or what Steinbeck calls hooptedoodles.